mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- Ctrl+Z, undo one control point
+    - when undo the first operation, don't predict mask, becasue there're no more control points
+- Fix bug: `InternetFail()`
+- allow user to choose which model to use in `config.json`
+- adjust brightness
 - encrypt software
     - fast mock account verification. done
     - Nuitka compilation